MWASoftware/ibx4lazarus/examples/local-employeedb/readme.txt

 --------------

-Download the Firebird Embedded Server from http://www.firebirdsql.org/en/firebird-2-5-5/ and extract the contents of the archive into the example directory i.e. ibx\examples\local-employeedb
+Download the Firebird Embedded Server from http://www.firebirdsql.org/en/firebird-2-5-5/ and extract the contents of the archive into the example directory i.e. ibx\examples\local-employeedb.
+You may replace the firebird.conf and firebird.msg files with those in the archive, while not replacing or renaming the readme.txt that comes with the archive.

 Running the application
 -----------------------